What is Multiple Sclerosis?

 In some MS cases, physical or occupational therapy is the best way to find relief.
 Therapists may teach patients basic stretching and other exercises to strengthen their bodies.
-Although the method may not completely help the patient recover, it can assist them in performing some daily tasks.
+Although the method may not ultimately help the patient recover, it can assist them in performing some daily tasks.

 Supplements for Multiple Sclerosis

 Similar to glycine, pure taurine is an amino acid.
 In some research, there are different dosing systems for taking this supplement.
 Take 500 mg twice per day.
-Meat and fish are also two good sources of taurine.
+Meat and fish are also two excellent sources of taurine.

 Biotin falls under vitamins.
-It helps patients to overcome several MS symptoms such as nerve damage.
+It helps patients to overcome several MS symptoms, such as nerve damage.
 The best sources of biotin are bananas, eggs and milk.

 The Bottom Line

 As a key takeaway, MS is a condition that needs full attention from the experts and the family.
-If you have observed some mentioned symptoms above, then contact your doctor immediately.
+If you have observed some symptoms above, then contact your doctor immediately.